 (I know it says 1921 a lot, but I think that the book was originally published in 1920, and that this copy was printed in 1921.
 We don’t need another endless hunt for the original publication date like we had last week.)

-Joseph McCabe, like N. J. Laforet, was raised Catholic.
-He even studied at a monastery and was an ordained priest at age 23.
-Their similarities end there, as that was the same year when McCabe renounced his faith and began writing.
+Joseph McCabe was raised Catholic.
+He even studied at a monastery and was an ordained priest at age 23, but that was the same year when McCabe renounced his faith and began writing.
 From then on, he was “bitterly anti-Catholic,” and he devoted the rest of his life to secularism.
 He wrote 122 “Big Blue Books” and 121 “Little Blue Books,” including The A B C of Evolution.
 I really encourage you to read more about him (if you don’t already know about him; it seems he’s pretty well known and I just had no idea).
 His Goodreads page is very informative, and if you want to fall even deeper into a rabbit hole, there are links to even more articles about him at the bottom of that page.